cloudquery/cloudquery/website/pages/blog/auditing-service-account-keys-with-cloudquery.md

 one with significant risks.

-Typically, the account kesy would look something like this:
+Typically, the account keys would look something like this:

 GCP Service Account Key:
 ```yaml